-Delaware 22-3661438 (State or other jurisdic tion of incorporation or organization) (IRS Employer Identification Number) 93 300 Lee Highway Fairfax, VA 22031 (Address of principal executive offices) (Zip Code) Registrant's telephone number, (703) 934-300 Securities Registered Pursuant to S Section 12(b) of the Act: Ti itle of Each Class Name of Exchange on which Registered Common Stock, \$0.001 par value The NASDAQ Stock Market LLC Indicate by check ma ark if the registrant is a well-known seasoned issued r, as defined in Rule 405 of the Securities Act.
-Yes No ⊠ Indicate by check ma ark if the registrant is not required to file reports pu irsuant to Section 13 or Section 15(d) of the Act.
-Yes l No ⊠ act of 1934 during the preced required to be filed by Section 13 or 15(d) of the Securir Registrant was required to file such reports), and (2) has ile required to be submitted a ally and posted on its corporate website, if any, every Int (§232.405 of this chapter) during the preceding 12 month No trant's knowledge, in definitive proxy or information Item 405 of Regulation S-K is not contained herein, are on statements incorporated by reference in Part III of the ompany or emerging growth iler, an accelerated filer, a non-accelerated filer, a sma filer," "accelerated filer," "smaller reporting company" a Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company th company, indicate by check mark if the registratical accounting standards provided pursuant to Section 1. nt has elected not to use the extended transition period fittin 13(a) of the Ex-change Act. \Box for complying Indicate by check ma ark whether the registrant is a shell company (as de fined in Rule 12b-2 of the Exchange Act).
-Yes \(\sigma\) No \boxtimes
+Delaware (State or other jurisdiction of incorporation or organization)

+For the fiscal year ended December 31, 2017

+9300 Lee Highway Fairfax, VA

+(Address of principal executive offices)

+22-3661438 (IRS Employer Identification Number)

+22031 (Zip Code)

+Registrant's telephone number, including area code:

+(703) 934-3000 Securities Registered Pursuant to Section 12(b) of the Act:

+Title of Each Class Name of Exchange on which Registered Common Stock, \$0.001 par value The NASDAQ Stock Market LLC

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗌 No 🗵

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗆

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Ex-change Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant as of the last business day of the Registrant's most recently completed second fiscal quarter was approximately \$855 million based upon the closing price per share of \$47.10, as quoted on the NASDAQ Global Select Market on June 30, 2017.
+Shares of the outstanding common stock held by each executive officer and director have been excluded in that such persons may be deemed to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.